-This mode is entered whenever the control is communicating with a PDA.
+This mode is entered whenever the control is communicating with a PC/PDA or through the network.

 Refer to UniLinc PC and PDA Applications User Instructions.

 Entering Diagnostic Mode From Idle Mode

 When entered from the Idle Mode, the control will be running a test selected by the user via keypad presses or communication with a device.
 The diagnostic tests available from the Idle Mode are the Test Cycle, Test Balance Weight, and Inputs Outputs Menus.